 How can I identify these birds based on their calls?

 The best way to identify these birds is by their calls.
-There are six species of tits in Arkansas, and each has a different call.
+There are six species in Arkansas, and each has a different call.
 The red-breasted nuthatch, for example, has a loud “cheeky” call that can be heard up to half a mile away.
 Other common calls include the blue Jay’s caw and the blackbird’s trill.

 Which bird species are most commonly found in Arkansas during the spring and summertime?